-5 Easy mindfulness exercise that you can do anywhere
+5 Easy mindfulness exercises that you can do anywhere

 By Shatavisa Majumder, Clinical Psychologist

 Imagine you are finally able to manage a holiday out of your busy schedule and you are finally sitting on a beach looking at the sunset.
 But your mind has too many tabs open.
-You are preoccupied with the deadlines, the post vacation to-do-list or may be the correct angle of the selfie which would give you the most likes on social media.
+You are preoccupied with deadlines, the post-vacation to-do list, or maybe the correct angle of the selfie which would give you the most likes on social media.

 Mindfulness is the answer.

-Mindfulness has been shown to reduce stress and increase physical and mental wellbeing among many other benefits.
-It can be practised anywhere, anytime, making it a very useful resource for your health regime.
+Mindfulness has been shown to reduce stress and increase physical and mental well-being among many other benefits.
+It can be practiced anywhere, anytime, making it a very useful resource for your health regime.

 Here are five easy mindfulness practice exercises that you can practice regularly, anywhere.